DimaEnotoff/FriendlyCLP/Readme.md

 ## Friendly Command Line Processor

 Friendly CLP is a library that facilitates rapid development of command line interfaces.
-Especially those that are accessed via mobile phones.
+It is especially convinient for accessed via mobile phones.

 #### Mobile friendly